Congressional District # 06

-The U.S. Environmental Protection Agency (EPA) proposed the site for the National Priorities List (NPL) in September 1985 and finalized the site on the NPL in June 1986.
+The United States Environmental Protection Agency (U.S. EPA) proposed the site for the National Priorities List (NPL) in September 1985 and finalized the site on the NPL in June 1986.

-Site ResponsibilityThe Site is being addressed by the PRP with EPA oversight.
+Site ResponsibilityThe Site is being addressed by the PRP with oversight of U.S. EPA.

 Threats and ContaminantsSediments are contaminated with PCBs and a wide variety of heavy metals.
 Soils and surface water are contaminated with PCBs and heavy metals, including arsenic, chromium, copper, lead, and zinc.
 People who come into direct contact with or ingest contaminated soil, sediments, or surface water may be at risk.
 Because fish and wildlife are contaminated with PCBs, people who eat contaminated fish or waterfowl may also suffer adverse health effects.
 In 1978, the State advised residents not to eat fish from the Sheboygan River and two tributaries, the Mullet and Onion Rivers, because of PCB contamination.
 In 1987, the State also issued an advisory not to eat wildlife from the area.
 The advisories are still in effect.